honestbank/kp/docs/docs/introduction/why-use-kp.md

 In the above example, we added retries, deadletters, backoffs, tracing and measurements all taking 1 line each.

 :::tip
-It is also possible to write your own middleware if kp doesn't cover usecase.
+It is also possible to write your own middleware if KP doesn't cover usecase.
 And it's very simple to do so.
 Checkout writing middlewares page to learn how.
 :::